iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Publisher Discovery

-Publisher discovery contains the publisher's identity.
-The identity contains public key used to verify the signature of the messages they publish.
+Publisher discovery messages contain the publisher's public identity.
+The identity includes the public key used to verify the signature of the messages published.
 The process of signing uses JWS as described in the security section.
 Messages that fail signature verification MUST be discarded.
-The public key is also used to encrypt input and configuration messages to the publisher.
+The public key is also used to encrypt input and configuration messages to this publisher.
 The process of encryption uses JWE as described in the security section.

 Publisher discovery: